thewoodfish/samaritandb-contract-proto1/README.md

 ## About

 This repository hosts the core smart contract of SamaritanDB, a revolutionary data sovereignty solution.
 Users can interact with the contract to create accounts, manage data access, and more.
-The contract is built using Ink! and deployed on the blockchain to ensure data control and ownership.
+The contract is built using ink! and deployed on the Rococo Contract Testnet to ensure data control and ownership.

 ## Contract Overview